r2c-CSE/semgrep_reporter/README.md

 1. Ensure Python 3, pip, and pipx are installed.
 2. Clone this repository.
-3. Run pipx at the root of this repository to install semgrep_reporter CLI tool:
+3. Run pipx at the root of this repository to install semgrep_reporter CLI tool and add it to the PATH:

 `pipx install .`

+4. You can now run the reporting tool.
+See the usage documentation below.

+`semgrep_reporter <options>`

 ## Configuration
 Before running the script, you must set up the `SEMGREP_API_WEB_TOKEN` environment variable with your Semgrep API token: